EndPointCorp/end-point-blog/2019/01/08/speech-recognition-with-tensorflow.html.md

             use_bias=use_bias,
             kernel_initializer=kernel_initializer
         )

     def call(self, inputs):
         if self.causal:
             padding = (self.kernel_size - 1) * self.dilation_rate
             inputs = tf.pad(inputs, tf.constant([(0, 0,), (1, 0), (0, 0)]) * padding)

         return self.conv1d(inputs)
 ```

-#### Residual Block layer
+##### Residual Block layer

-One aspect that wasn't covered yet is the heavy usage of batch normalization.
+One aspect that wasn’t covered yet is the heavy usage of batch normalization.
 When coding the residual block layer, ensuring that batch normalization is properly applied when training and when inferring is one of the most important tasks.

-Here's the unit test:
+Here’s the unit test:

 ```python
 @given(